-There is a swimming beach area on the Spring Creek embayment, a branch of the Tennessee River.
+The swimming beach area is open year-round and is located on the Spring Creek embayment, a branch of the Tennessee River.
 Swimming is at your own risk as there are no lifeguards on duty.
 A small stream at the entrance of the park is enjoyable for small children and adults to wade in with its cold, clear water.

 A series of mountain bike trails weave through a hilly section of the park.
 Very steep climbs and great downhills make this system of trails a must ride.